KrzysztofBudkiewicz/Portfolio/README.md

 ## About me

 Engineer with 5 years of experience in the automotive industry.
 I graduated from full-time studies at the Poznań University of Technology with a master's degree in mechanics.
-In my job, I am responsible for finding bugs, errors and irregularities in the technical documentation.
-I am responsible for creating tasks for constructors based on the client's wishes and then I check their compliance in technical terms.
+In my job, I try to find any bugs, errors and irregularities in the technical documentation.
+I am also responsible for creating tasks for constructors based on the client's wishes and then I check their compliance in technical terms.

 I am an organized, responsible and thorough person.
 I pay attention to the smallest details.
 I also have highly developed analytical skills due to the nature of my work.